C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ OrderByDescendingDynamic method sorts the elements of a sequence in descending order.
 You can use a dynamic string expression to specify columns.

-In this example, we will select customers and order them dynamically by their first names in descending order.
+In this example, we will create a list of product and order them dynamically by their name in descending order.

 LINQ OrderByDynamic Method